mozilla/addon-sdk/packages/api-utils/docs/heritage.md

 ## extend

-Module exports `extend` utility function that is useful for creating objects that inherit from other objects without creating classes.
-It's very similar to `Object.create` only difference is that second argument an object containing properties to be defined instead of property descriptor map and returned value is frozen.
+Module exports `extend` utility function, that is useful for creating objects that inherit from other objects, without associated classes.
+It's very similar to `Object.create`, only difference is that second argument is an object containing properties to be defined, instead of property descriptor map.
+Also, keep in mind that returned object will be frozen.

     var { extend } = require('api-utils/heritage');
     var base = { a: 1 };